Comment on page

 At least 75% of storage and other places where items are stored or organized should be located between 18-48" (46-122cm) from the floor.

 You can never have enough storage for items dedicated to work, play, hobbies, and more.
-Make sure the most commonly used items can easily be reached by everyone.
+Make sure everyone can easily reach the most commonly used items.

 Pull-down shelving exception: